8 Introduction to Python and Pandas

 print("Hello World from Python!")

-But it can also, for example, run bash commands by adding a ! at the start of the line.
+It is also possible to run bash commands in Jupyter, by adding a ! at the start of the line.

 ! echo "Hello World from bash!"